-HMIP inspect a range of custodial establishments: prisons, young offender institutions, immigration removal centres, court custody and police custody suites.
+HMIP inspect a range of custodial establishments: prisons, young offender institutions, immigration removal centres and police custody suites.
 On behalf of the Chief Inspector, we assess outcomes against our published healthy prisons tests which reflect the criteria or Expectations against which we inspect.
 We also follow up the responses to the recommendations we make.
 Each team consists of a team leader and several core inspectors.
 Teams are assisted by researchers and specialist inspectors, examining such issues as education and training, health and drugs.
 The candidates will be allocated to a team according to their skills but will also routinely inspect all types of prison and other forms of custody.

 Most inspections take place over two weeks, so role of inspector requires a considerable amount of time working away from home.
+For example, if you are coordinating an inspection for your team, you might be away for two nights on the first week, and then four or five nights on the following week.
 This will sometimes include leaving on Sunday afternoon to start work early on a Monday.
+If you are just attending the full inspection week, rather than coordinating, you will only be required to attend the second week.
 Essentially, inspectors need to be very flexible, but the Inspectorate will offer a balanced workload that provides time at home between inspections.
-Across the year, you are likely to complete on average 18 to 20 full weeks away on inspection.
+Across the year, you are likely to complete on average 17 or 18 full weeks away on inspection.